mawinkler/astroweather/README.md

 - set the interval for updating forecast data
 - set the weightings for for the condition calculation
 - (optional) set the path pointing to your `/conf/www`-directory.
 Required only for UpTonight (see below)
-- (optional) enable or disable experimental features.
-When enabled, AstroWeather will calculate the astronomical seeing, transparency and lifted index on the available data of Met.no and does not use 7Timer.
 - (optional) enable one of the supported Open-Meteo services.

 The interval for updating forecast data and the weightings can also be changed after you add the Integration, by using the *Options* link on the Integration widget.